St. Louis County Jail: Physical description

 The jail has a total of 960 cells, with a capacity for 1,400 inmates, in overcrowded conditions.
 The Justice Center has nine levels, though some of those floors serve the jail administration, Prosecutors office, Public Defenders office, County Police Fingerprint Unit, Fugitive section and some Public Works offices.
 Each floor that houses inmates has a capacity of 301 inmates.
 Furthermore, each floor of the jail is divided into four units with 48 cells in each unit.

 The cells in St. Louis County Jail do not have bars, instead the floor plan is laid out in a dormitory fashion.
 At the front of the housing unit, referred to as a "pod", there is a sally port door, with an inner and outer door.
-The outer door is controlled by a permanent staff member who mans a desk in the convergence area of the floor.
+The outer door is controlled by a permanent staff member who men a desk in the convergence area of the floor.
 The inner sally port is controlled by the housing unit officer.
 Once through the doors, the room opens up into a double tiered great-room.
 Near the sally port is the table area where inmates may use their rec time to play games.
 It also serves as their dining location.
 Beyond that is a TV area lined with plastic recliners.
 The inmates are provided with two flat-screen TV's to watch any number of channels provided to them.
 Near the rear of the pod is the officer's podium; a cinder block half-wall with a desk embedded into it.
-The officer must never be far from the podium as it contains their computer and the control panel which unlocks the doors in the pod.
+The officer must never be far from the podium, as it contains their computer and the control panel which unlocks the doors in the pod.